SOUND FOUNTAIN

 Crystal and Ceramic

 In the early days of the Lp, records were played with a crystal or a ceramic pick up (or phono) cartridge.
 Crystal pick up cartridges have the advantage that they can be connected directly to the line stage of the amplifier.
 The output is high and no correction is necessary.
-Just two valves and a high efficiency wide range loudspeaker unit deliver a loud and clear and dynamic sound, though the high frequencies are not refined.
+Just two valves and a high efficiency wide range loudspeaker unit deliver a loud and clear, and dynamic sound, though the high frequencies are not refined.
 The use of these pick ups was widespread, in spite of the fact that Ortofon had introduced the first moving coil phono cartridge right from the beginning of the Lp era in 1948.

 The early Ortofon mono moving coil cartridge was quite a heavy one.
 It showed already an important trait of the later Ortofon phono cartridges: the short aluminum cantilever.

 The advantage of a relatively short cantilever is that the movement of the diamond tip is translated into a signal already very close to the surface of the record.
 The vibrations do not have to travel through a longer stem (cantilever) which can influence the frequency characteristic of the signal and introduces some distortion.
-To avoid distortion, most aluminum cantilevers have a bend.
+To avoid distortion, most aluminum cantilevers used today have a bend.

-The Principle of the First Ortofon Moving Coil Mono Cartridge of 1948
+Above: The Principle of the First Ortofon Moving Coil

-Shure's model M3D tracks with pressures as high as 6 gr. and as low as 3 gr. - picture taken from the April 1966 issue of High Fidelity Magazine
+Shure's model M3D tracks with pressures as high as 6 gr. and as low as

 It is amazing that over a relatively short period of time the further development of the Lp attained an ever increasing quality.
 The groove guard was introduced in 1954 and better vinyl was gradually made available.
 The process of galvanizing the lacquer was refined.
 The dynamics were increased and the frequency band attained greater linearity.
 The sound was getting more refined.